2022 Cork Junior A Football Championship

 The 2022 Cork Junior A Football Championship was the 124th staging of the Cork Junior A Football Championship since its establishment by the Cork County Board in 1895.
 The championship ran from 15 October to 13 November 2022.

-The final was played on 13 November 2022 at Páirc Uí Chaoimh in Cork, between Kilmurry and Cobh, in what was their fiurst ever meeting in the final.
-Kilmurry won the match by 1-12 to 0-08 to claim their fifth championship title overall and a first title in 36 years.
+The final was played on 13 November 2022 at Páirc Uí Chaoimh in Cork, between Kilmurry and Cobh, in what was their first ever meeting in the final.
+Kilmurry won the match by 1–12 to 0–08 to claim their fifth championship title overall and a first title in 36 years.

-Buttevant's Mark Lenehan was the championship's top scorer with 2-08.
+Buttevant's Mark Lenehan was the championship's top scorer with 2–08.